djeffersonx/idp4k/README.md

 ### idp4k-orchestrator

-This project defines the core of the idp4k project provinding the `LockManager` interface and creating the `IdempotenceManager` implementation that has the responsibility to manage the process of idempotence using the `LockManager` to decide treatment to provide to the actual execution.
+This project defines the core orchestrator of the idp4k project providing the `LockManager` interface and creating the `IdempotenceOrchestrator` implementation that has the responsibility to manage the idempotent process using the `LockManager`.
+Calling the right treatment for each process execution instance, based on the configured idempotence key.

 ### idp4k-spring